R2Northstar/NorthstarDocs/docs/Modding/guides/tools/ShaderModding.md

 # Decompiling your Shader

-To decoompile the compiled `.fxc` file to a readable, and recompilable file use the [HLSLDecompiler](https://github.com/zxxyye/HLSLDecompiler)
+To decompile the compiled `.fxc` file to a readable, and recompilable file use the [HLSLDecompiler](https://github.com/zxxyye/HLSLDecompiler)
 Do so using the commandline

 ``` .\cmd_Decompiler.exe -D <your fxc file> ```